Youtube-Analyzer-Project/Youtube-Analyzer/README.md

 MONGO_URI=mongodb://mongodb:27017/youtube_analyzer
 ```

+If you don't have a YouTube API key, you can create a key in the Console by clicking [Create credentials](https://console.cloud.google.com/apis/credentials)  > API key

 ## Team
 - Marian MUTU-COSTAN (Project Manager / ML Engineer)
 - Andrei FORMINTE (Product Owner / Backend Developer )